Taitava/obsidian-shellcommands-documentation/Example shell commands/Display file size and modification time on status bar.md

 ![[Settings-modal-Output-stdout-status-bar.png]]

 ## Windows
 On Windows, it's easier to use `PowerShell` to get file size and modification times, rather than `CMD`.
-Go to the *Operating systems & shells* tab in your shell command's extra options modal and switch *Windows shell* to either *PowerShell Core* or *PowerShell 5*, depenging on which you have installed.
+Go to the *Environments* tab in your shell command's extra options modal and switch *Windows shell* to either *PowerShell Core* or *PowerShell 5*, depenging on which you have installed.

 Here's the PowerShell command: